Category Archives: Kindle Press

 You have a job, too, Peggy.
 Take care of Mom and Dad, and tell them not to worry about me.
 I know everyone will do whatever they can so our fighting men can return home safe.

 I can’t wait until I see you all again.
-When this horrible mess is over, we’ll sit under the old apple tree and eat bonbons and I’ll show you the prettiest engagement ring you ever saw.
+When this horrible mess is over, we’ll sit under the old apple tree and eat bonbons and I’ll show you the prettiest engagpink_hibiscus_kissingement ring you ever saw.
 Yes, that’s my surprise.
 Jimmy asked me to marry him.

 Till then, little sister, pray for me.
 And our boys fighting what some say will be a long, hard battle.
 But we’ll win.
 We have to.
 For the sake of free men and women everywhere.